Writing

 Curriculum Intention

-The writing curriculum at Thoresby Primary School covers all aspects of the EYFS framework and the National Curriculum.
+The writing curriculum at Thoresby Primary School covers all aspects of the EYFS Framework and the National Curriculum.

 Our aim is that our pupils will be able to;